gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

         subnetsConfig:
         - id: subnet-0fcf8e0392f0910d0
           roles:
-          - IngressController
+          - IngressControllerLB
-          - Cluster
+          - ClusterNode
         - id: subnet-0fcf8e0392f0910d1
           roles:
-          - IngressController
+          - IngressControllerLB
-          - Cluster
+          - ClusterNode
         lbType: Classic
     [...]
     ```
 2. The OpenShift Installer populates the both the `default` IngressController and the `cluster` Ingress Config
-   manifests with the IngressController-role subnets and installs the cluster into the existing VPC.
+   manifests with the IngressControllerLB subnets and installs the cluster into the existing VPC.
 The
    `default` IngressController only has subnets configured for `classicLoadBalancer`:
    ```yaml
    apiVersion: operator.openshift.io/v1